godotengine/godot-docs/classes/class_raycast2d.rst

 - :ref:`Object<class_object>`  **get_collider**  **(** **)** const

 Return the closest object the ray is pointing to.
-Note that this does not consider the length of the vector, so you must also use :ref:`is_colliding<class_is_colliding>` to check if the object returned is actually colliding with the ray.
+Note that this does not consider the length of the vector, so you must also use :ref:`is_colliding<class_RayCast2D_is_colliding>` to check if the object returned is actually colliding with the ray.

 .. _class_RayCast2D_get_collider_shape: